pranavRedBus/cse15l-lab-reports/LabReport3.md

 # Part 2 (Researching `grep`)
 1. ## Command 1: `grep -l` (Found using `man grep`)
 - **Source Used**: *“Grep ¶.”
 GNU Grep 3.11, www.gnu.org/software/grep/manual/grep.html.
 Accessed 13 Feb.
 2024.*
 - **Example 1**: `grep -l` lists the names of the files, rather than the direct lines from the files, which contain the specified string.
-In this case, grep -r recursively searches the `technical` directory for matches to *''base pairs''*, and `-l` forces the output to list the names of the files, rather than each line in the file that contains the phrase.
+In this case, grep -r recursively searches the `technical` directory (current directory) for matches to *''base pair''*, and `-l` forces the output to list the names of the files, rather than each line in the file that contains the phrase.
 >
 >
       pranavrb@Pranavs-MacBook-Pro technical % grep -r -l  "base pair" .